San Clemente, California

-San Clemente (/,sæn klə'mɛnti/ san-_-kleh-MEN-tee; Spanish for 'St. Clement' /es/) is a coastal city in southern Orange County, California, United States.
+San Clemente (/,sæn klə'mɛntə/ san-_-kleh-MEN-teh; Spanish for 'St. Clement' /es/) is a coastal city in southern Orange County, California, United States.
 It was named in 1925 after the Spanish colonial island (which was named after a Pope from the first century).
 Located in the Orange Coast region of the South Coast of California, San Clemente's population was 64,293 in the 2020 census.
 Situated roughly midway between Los Angeles and San Diego, San Clemente is a popular tourist destination in Southern California, known for its beaches, Spanish Colonial Revival architecture, and hospitality industry.
 San Clemente's city slogan is "Spanish Village by the Sea."

+Some locals anglicize the town's Spanish name as (/,sæn klə'mɛnti/ san-_-kleh-MEN-tee), with members of the San Clemente Historical Society using both the anglicized and Spanish pronunciations.

 History

 Indigenous

 The Acjachemen are the Indigenous people of San Clemente.

 Spanish era

 Spanish explorer Sebastián Vizcaíno named San Clemente Island in 1602.
 The city was named after the island in 1925.

 In 1776, Father Junípero Serra founded Mission San Juan Capistrano, and afterward the local indigenous people were dubbed "Juaneños" in Spanish.
 Both Native Americans and Spanish settlers established villages near the mission, and local indigenous people were conscripted to work for the mission.